atif09090/Streamify-app-frontend/README.md

-# Getting Started with Create React App
+# Music Streaming Dashboard

+A React dashboard for visualizing music streaming platform analytics.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).